Updated: Mar 22, 2022

 Purely natural dental care formulations contain powders, salts and oils that gently and effectively clean teeth (MOTHER O PEARL), gums and the oral cavity without needing any harsh chemicals.
 That's why the powdered toothpaste is salty, not sweet.
 Good quality salts (eg: Celtic Sea Salt or Himalayan Rock Salt) encourage saliva production with a good balance of vital trace minerals.

 Biodegradable flossing picks and brushes are now available from online retailers.
-Just search for it.
-I found mine at a local supermarket.
+I found mine at a local supermarket!
 Use FRESH PEARL blend as an additive to these two practices.
 One drop in your Oil Pulling blend (or use the new PEARLING OIL and DEEP PEARL blends from MEM) and one drop in a dish to dab your flossing pick in before using.

 The reality may be that you have to try one or two changes slowly.